 What follows is the most common way to perform a core Linux OS installation for an Oracle production system.
 Adjust as required for your environment.
-After this install you will want to perform the LINUX OS Prep for Oracle 12c.
 Interface names (eth1, eth2 etc.) may be different in your environment.

 - Go to the Oracle Software Delivery Cloud and download Oracle Linux: